6 Key Components to Conducting a Digital Audit of Your Business

 By investing in paid search engine marketing ads, having a strong social media presence and constantly collecting emails and engaging your email subscribers, you will be able to increase your online reach and generate more qualified leads.

-This refers to the way that the information on your website or online assets are structured.
+This refers to the way that the information on your website or other online assets is structured.
 You should ask yourself:

 - Are your visitors able to easily find what they’re looking for?

-- Are all the information related to my business and products centralised, or all over the place?
+- Is all the information related to my business and products centralised, or all over the place?

 Problems with information architecture are usually more apparent for larger organisations with multiple sites, social media pages and other assets built and collected over the years.

 Having a proper and consistent content strategy is important to keep customers and prospects constantly engaged.
 The content that you put out can be in the forms of articles and write-ups, images, infographics or videos and infomercials.